Buying or Subdividing

 - What zone the property is in and if any overlays (constraints) apply.
-Refer to Logan Interactive Mapping to search for a property and print a report of zoning and overlay information (including any applicable local plans).
+Refer to the Property Report tool in the Logan PD Hub to search for a property and print a report of zoning and overlay information (including any applicable local plans).

-- What zone the neighbouring blocks are in, to identify what could be done (built, developed) next door, or down the street (use Logan Interactive Mapping).
+- What zone the neighbouring blocks are in, to identify what could be done (built, developed) next door, or down the street (use the Logan PD Hub).

 - If the house has building and plumbing approvals (refer to Building and Plumbing Information Sheet).

 - If there are any approvals nearby that have not commenced, to determine what is going to be built / developed in the neighbourhood.
-Use PD Online to conduct a Development Enquiry.
+Use the Development Enquiry function in the Logan PD Hub, or PD Online to conduct a Development Enquiry.